NIRALUser/NeuroRuler/docs/libraries.rst

 Edit site
 =========

-You can write site content in Markdown instead of RST via `MyST Parser <https://myst-parser.readthedocs.io/en/latest/>`_, while still retaining the ability to write raw RST in the Markdown file for extra functionality that Markdown doesn't provide.
-See :ref:`markdown-test` for an example.
-This page was written in RST, unfortunately, since I didn't find out until after this project was complete.
+You can write site content in Markdown instead of RST.
+See :ref:`markdown-test` for an example and further instructions.
+This page was written in RST, unfortunately, since I didn't find out until after this project was completed.

-After creating a new file, add it to `docs/index.rst <https://github.com/NIRALUser/NeuroRuler/blob/main/docs/index.rst>`_, which is the homepage.
+After creating a new file, index it by adding it to `docs/index.rst <https://github.com/NIRALUser/NeuroRuler/blob/main/docs/index.rst>`_, which is the homepage.

 To learn RST, see the `source code <_sources/libraries.rst.txt>`_ for this page and `<https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html>`_.